Let’s jet set to the Belgium capital and discover the 3 best hostels in Brussels. Hand-picked by us, specifically for you.

 game room with board games/puzzles, table tennis, and pool table

-Open Hostelworld with full list of accommodations in Brussels
+Open Hostelz.com with a full list of all hostels in Brussels

 How to book?